Giving Old Wood A New Life™

 - Just a side note on shipping- We’ve had green customers concerned about shipping.
 It costs us more to ship to a neighboring town 100 miles away than across the country.
 Diesel fuel drives the cost of shipping.
 In my opinion, shipping on a common carrier uses less diesel than some people requesting special delivery locally.

-- Our shop is on a rural acreage with well and septic.
-The only use of water is a restroom for employees and occasionally cleaning outside equipment.
+- Our Nampa shop is on a rural acreage with well and septic.
+The only use of water is a restroom for employees and occasionally cleaning outside equipment and boards with pressure washer.
 Our shop is a very small footprint for the amount of sales and product that we produce.
 Our conditioned space is only 2800 square feet.
 We cool w/ fans sucking in outside air at night in the summer.
 Our machinery and dust collection equipment generate enough heat that we only have to turn on the heat about 3 months out of the year.
-Right now our wood drying and sterilization kiln is completely fired with waste wood.
-In our growth plan at a facility that we intend to build as early as next year, we will have a boiler that burns our waste wood to heat our shop.
-We also intend to turn all waste wood into consumable briquettes.
+In our growth plan at a new facility that we built in Emmett, we will have a boiler that burns our waste wood to heat our shop; currently all the waste goes through grinder into the dust collection bin.
+This sawdust is recycled for animal bedding and nurseries.

 Through our ordering process we usually send samples, drawings and pictures of the product so the customer can achieve a level of comfort with their order.
 We truly understand that it is big decision for some people.